 CSU is building a better curriculum giving students more options and greater flexibility.

 CSU is the first state university in Ohio to offer multi-term registration, which allows students to plan their entire academic year in advance.
 Secure your schedule for fall, spring and summer terms at the same time, or register for any of the open terms you choose.
 As an added convenience, students can register now and pay later — tuition for future terms is not due any earlier.

 Students are encouraged to complete 30 credit hours each year to stay on track for timely graduation.
-Averaging 15 hours per semester won't cost you more in tuition, because the new tuition band allows you to take between 12 and 17 hours per semester and pay the same amount.
+Averaging 15 hours per semester won't cost students more in tuition, because the new tuition band allows students to take between 12 and 18 hours per semester and pay the same amount.

-To save time and money for students, CSU is in the process of capping most baccalaureate degrees at 120 credit hours, except for programs in which accreditation requires the curriculum to exceed this threshold.
+To save time and money for students, CSU capped most baccalaureate degrees at 120 credit hours, except for programs in which accreditation requires the curriculum to exceed this threshold.
 The new requirement corresponds with the University's conversion to a dominant three-credit-hour curriculum.
-These changes are expected to take effect in Fall 2014.